meetboy13/Untitled-Zelda-Clone/README.md

 # 2019-Java-Group13

+How to run the game.

-Clone the repository
+1.)Clone the repository

-Open Eclipse
+2.)Open Eclipse

-set the workspace to 2019-Java-Group13
+3.)Set the workspace to 2019-Java-Group13

-if the project is not open then open the project
+3a.)If the project is not open then open the project

-check if the JDK is added and is of the right version (1.8)
+4.)Check if the JDK is added and is of the right version (1.8)

-click run
+4.)Click run